sdr-enthusiasts/docker-acarsdec/README.md

 | `SERVER_PORT` | The port where the server will receive messages on.                                                                                                                              | No       | `5550`             |
 | `MODE`        | The output mode. `P` for planeplotter, `J` for JSON and `A` for acarsdec.                                                                                                        | No       | `J`                |
 | `QUIET_LOGS`  | Mute log output to the bare minimum.
 Set to `false` to see all of the log messages.                                                                                              | No       | `TRUE`             |

+## SoapySDR device string

+The SoapySDR device string is used to identify your RTL-SDR dongle.
+The default value is `driver=rtlsdr` which is suitable for most users.
+If you are using a different SDR, you will need to provide the correct device string.
+For example, if you are using an Airspy Mini, you would set `SOAPYSDR=driver=airspy`.
+Pass any additional options for the SDR in via this option as well.

+Supported Soapy Drivers:

+- `rtlsdr`
+- `rtltcp`
+- `airspy`
+- `sdrplay`